tasdikrahman/tasdikrahman.me/_posts/2020-10-18-a-few-things-about-database-migrations.md

 A very simple example of this can be, when you are trying to put a check on a column in your database to ever not be a null value, even if your model has a validation to protect against inserting a null value, it can be backed by a database constraint at the same time for the database for enforce this at the end too along with the ORM.

-There are also methods like [update_column](https://apidock.com/rails/ActiveRecord/Persistence/update_column), which will straight up update the attribute which you want to insert to the database, skipping all the validations, callbacks etc. Don't use it in your DML script when as part of the migration unless you have a good reason to.
+There are also methods like [update_column](https://apidock.com/rails/ActiveRecord/Persistence/update_column), which will straight up update the attribute which you want to insert to the database, skipping all the validations, callbacks etc. Don't use it in your DML script, as part of a migration file, unless you have a good reason to.

 ## Rolling out migrations for your applications